UWMadisonUcomm/uw-ui-toolkit/README.md

 ## What is it?

-This toolkit, developed by [University Communications](http://uc.wisc.edu), sits on top of [Bootstrap](http://getbootstrap.com), providing all its features and functionality, with UW-Madison’s look and feel layered on top.
+This toolkit, developed by [University Communications](http://uc.wisc.edu), sits on top of [Bootstrap](http://getbootstrap.com), providing all its features and functionality, with UW-Madison's look and feel layered on top.

 ## Who is it for?